apizzimenti/ATEAMSplusplus/README.md

 	1. [OpenMP](https://github.com/openmp) and
 	2. [FLINT](https://flintlib.org/),

 	which are both available through most package managers.
-[Make sure your compilercomplies with the C++23 standard](https://en.cppreference.com/cpp/compiler_support/23); GCC ≥ 15 is a good bet.
+[Make sure your compiler complies with the C++23 standard](https://en.cppreference.com/cpp/compiler_support/23); GCC ≥ 15 is a good bet.

 3. **Build and install the library.** In your favorite shell, running
 	```zsh